tomvanbraeckel/yamcs.github.com/docs/api/Event_Updates.md

 The `events` resource type within the WebSocket API allows subscribing to event updates.

-We recommend using the LGPL Java WebSocket client distributed as part of the yamcs-api jar.
-But for deeper understanding, this is the protocol:

 ### Subscribe
 Within the WebSocket request envelope use these values: